jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 When a leader comes to power, it just begins normal operation, and the logs automatically converge in response to failures of the AppendEntries consistency check.

 To bring a follower's log into consistency with its own, the leader must find the latest log entry where the two logs agree.
 To do this, the leader keeps a value `nextIndex` for each follower which is the number of the *next log entry the leader will send to that follower*.
-The leader pings each follower with a AppendEntries RPC call with that `nextIndex` value.
+The leader pings each follower with a AppendEntries [[thoughts/RPC|RPC]] call with that `nextIndex` value.
 If this call is successful, the leader knows that this follower is up to date.
 If it fails, then the leader decrements `nextIndex` again until it reaches a log entry that does succeed.
 At this point, the follower's logs will be removed (as anything between `nextIndex` and what the follower currently has is conflicting) and the follower's log is now consistent with the leader's and will remain that way for the rest of the term.

 ## Unbounded Logs (Log Compaction)
 In a practical system, a log cannot grow without bounds.
 The simplest solution is to use snapshotting where the entire current system state is written to a snapshot on stable storage, then the entire log up until that point is discarded.

 All snapshots are taken independently by each server.
 Each snapshot contains data like last included index, last included term, and the state machine state.

-Sometimes, snapshots need to be sent from leader to followers if the followers lag behind using the InstallSnapshot RPC.
+Sometimes, snapshots need to be sent from leader to followers if the followers lag behind using the InstallSnapshot [[thoughts/RPC|RPC]].
 This can happen when the leader has discarded the next log entry that needs to be send to a follower (e.g. new server joining cluster).

-When a server receives a InstallSnapshot RPC call, it usually discard its entire log.
-In the odd case where the server receiving the RPC call has *more* entries in its log than the snapshot, it deletes all log entries covered by the snapshot but entries following the snapshot are still valid and must be kept.
+When a server receives a InstallSnapshot [[thoughts/RPC|RPC]] call, it usually discard its entire log.
+In the odd case where the server receiving the [[thoughts/RPC|RPC]] call has *more* entries in its log than the snapshot, it deletes all log entries covered by the snapshot but entries following the snapshot are still valid and must be kept.

 Other options like log cleaning and log-structured merge trees are also possible.